Oregon State Beavers men's soccer

 The Oregon State Beavers men's soccer team is an intercollegiate varsity sports team that represents Oregon State University in NCAA college soccer.
-The Beavers compete in the West Coast Conference (WCC).
+The Beavers compete in the Pac-12 Conference.

 The team was founded in 1988 and has competed in 37 college soccer seasons since that time.
 The Beavers qualified for the NCAA tournament on nine occasions, making their deepest run in the tournament in 2023 where they made their first appearance in the College Cup as one of the final four teams.
 The team has produced one Hermann Trophy winner, nine United Soccer Coaches (previously NSCAA) All-Americans and has had numerous players play for their respective national teams at the senior level.
 The team's all-time match record is 313-303-66 as of the end of the 2024 season.

 The current coach of the Beavers is Jarred Brookins, who took the position in January 2025 after serving as an assistant coach at Oregon State the prior two years.
 Brookins replaced Greg Dalby, who was hired as the men's soccer head coach in 2023.